temporal-php/support/README.md

 ```

 > [!NOTE]
 > Attributes will work only if you use the Activity and Worker factories from this package.

+> [!WARNING]
+> Use attributes on the definitions that you use in factories.
+> So, if you separate interfaces and implementation, apply attributes to the interfaces.

 ### VirtualPromise interface